PICurv 0.1.0

 This means scatter/interpolation order matters: stale Eulerian means produce stale IEM forcing.

-5. Statistics Pipeline
+3. Statistics Pipeline (Postprocessor)

 Current primary reduction kernel: